RHIT-CSSE/csse332/labs/condvar_challenge/index.md

 # Introduction

 In this assignment, we will have further practice with condition variables and mutex locks.
-There are four problems that you need to solve; the problem `swapab.c` is optional and will not be included in the grade.
+There are four problems that you need to solve.

 # Learning Objectives